gvwilson/thirdbit/speaking.md

   and social event venues
   (where "accessible" means "complies with [2010 ADA Standards for Accessible Design][ada] or national equivalent").
 - Live captioning (which helps everyone, not just people who are hard of hearing).

-### Inclusivity

-- No tracks or panels that are all straight white/Asian males.
-- You don't *only* invite marginalized people to speak about their experiences of marginalization.
-- You don't invite people who publicly advocate racist, misogynist, or homophobic causes.
-  (Again, you'd think this was a given, but...)

 ### Safety and security